balena-os/balenafin-raspbian/README.md

 For example, running `./gen-deb-container.sh --package FOO`, will generate the deb package (and additional artefacts) in `debs/FOO/`.

-For packaging modules-only kernel drivers, run `./gen-deb-container.sh --package FOO -m`.
-This will create a binary package with the \*.ko modules and no source.

 ## Upload to bintray

 In order to upload a deb file to `bintray` use `upload-to-bintray.sh`.
 This requires an API key passed to the tool.